SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 The ids of the test cases of all the modules specified via `include` MUST be pairwise different.

-Once a version has a `stabilized_at` field, the version is deemed _stable_ and may no longer be changed.
+Once a version descriptor has a `stabilized_at` field, the version is deemed _stable_, and the descriptor may no longer be changed.

 #### Include descriptor